Degarelix

 Degarelix, sold under the brand name Firmagon among others, is a hormonal therapy used in the treatment of prostate cancer.

 Testosterone is a male hormone that promotes growth of many prostate tumours and therefore reducing circulating testosterone to very low (castration) levels is often the treatment goal in the management of advanced prostate cancer.
 Degarelix has an immediate onset of action, binding to gonadotropin-releasing hormone (GnRH) receptors in the pituitary gland and blocking their interaction with GnRH.
 This induces a fast and profound reduction in luteinizing hormone (LH), follicle-stimulating hormone (FSH) and in turn, testosterone suppression.

 Medical uses

 The GnRH antagonist degarelix, through its ability to reduce serum testosterone, is used to treat hormone-sensitive prostate cancer.

 Side effects

-As with all hormonal therapies, degarelix is commonly associated with hormonal side effects such as hot flashes and weight gain.
+Degarelix is commonly associated with hormonal side effects such as hot flashes and weight gain.
 Due to its mode of administration (subcutaneous injection), degarelix is also associated with injection-site reactions such as injection-site pain, erythema or swelling.
 Injection-site reactions are usually mild or moderate in intensity and occur predominantly after the first dose, decreasing in frequency thereafter.
 Less common: Anemia.
 Diarrhea, nausea.
 Hyperhidrosis including night sweats, rash.
 Gynecomastia, testicular atrophy, erectile dysfunction.
 Increased transaminases.
 Musculoskeletal pain and discomfort.
 Dizziness, headache.
 Insomnia.
 Weight gain.
 Chills, fever, fatigue, flu-like illness.